 Skip to main content

-Social trading platforms have become a popular pick for both new and experienced retail investors.
-There are plenty of benefits when using social trading brokers to get some automatic investing inspiration.
-And in most cases, social trading software is built into the platform, so there’s no need to be a computer expert to start trading.
+Social trading platforms have become popular for new and experienced retail investors.
+There are plenty of benefits to using these platforms to get automatic investing inspiration.

-Because of the popularity of this investing format, there’s been a huge increase in the number of social trading platforms available to investors.
-On one hand, more choice is great.
-On the other hand, it can make finding the best platform more difficult.
+Because of the popularity of this investing format, there has been a huge increase in the number of social trading platforms available to investors.
+While more choice is great, it can also make finding the best platform more complicated.

-Established in 2007, eToro is a fintech company that allows investors to safely invest in multiple assets such as ETFs, Stocks, Cryptocurrencies and CFDs on Stocks, ETFs, Commodities, Forex, Indices and Cryptocurrencies.
+Established in 2007, eToro is a fintech company that allows investors to safely invest in multiple assets such as ETFs, Stocks, Cryptocurrencies and CFDs on Stocks, ETFs, Commodities, Forex and Indices.
 In CopyTrader™, you can mirror the portfolios of top investors.

 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.